The pricing for Firebase Hosting is based upon your project's usage of the following:

 Hosting storage (GB) — The amount of storage space required to store the content of your Hosting sites (your static files and your configuration files).

 Data transfer (GB/month) — The amount of data transferred to end users from our CDN.
-Every Hosting site is automatically backed by our global CDN for free.
+Every Hosting site is automatically backed by our global CDN at no charge.

 Your Hosting quota is project-level, not site-level or channel-level.
 You can upgrade your project to the Blaze billing plan to unlock additional paid storage and data transfer levels.
 Learn more about quotas and pricing for Firebase Hosting.